owodunni/GageRnR/README.md

 from GageRnR import GageRnR
 import numpy as np

-# The input should be structeted in a 3d
+# The input should be structured in a 3d
 # numpy array n[i,j,k] where
 # i = operator, j = part, k = measurement
 # Example: